-We are living in an era where majority of the problems are caused due to human actions.
-There are a couple of problems which turned out to be serious threat to earth i.e. environment pollution and species extinction.
-Most of the pollution is caused due to industrial waste and chimney smoke, one such harmful industries contains food production industries.
-This not just pollutes the environment but also causes threat to animal lives.
+We are living in an era where the majority of problems are caused due to human actions.
+There are a couple of problems that turned out to be a serious threat to the earth i.e. environmental pollution and species extinction.
+Most of the pollution is caused due to industrial waste and chimney smoke, one such harmful industry contains food production industries.
+This not just pollutes the environment but also causes threats to animal lives.

-A simple step can help us contribute to reduce these hazardous things happening to out environment and poor beings around us.
+A simple step can help us contribute to reducing these hazardous things happening to our environment and the poor beings around us.
 And what is that simple step?
 Shifting to being a Vegan.

-Now Vegan people are those who along with excluding meat, fish or fowl , also don’t consume dairy products such are animal milk or eggs.
-Now the defination of vegans vary from person to person depending on thier habbits.
+Now Vegan people are those who along with excluding meat, fish, or fowl, also don’t consume dairy products such are animal milk or eggs.
+Now the definition of vegans varies from person to person depending on their habits.
 There are punk and non-punk vegans.
-Punk vegans are the ones who strictly follow veganism and non- punks are the ones who have their own food preferences and are mostly not so strict vegans.
+Punk vegans are the ones who strictly follow veganism and non-punks are the ones who have their own food preferences and are mostly not so-strict vegans.

 Veganism: The Definition

 Now that we know who are vegans, let’s look at the definition of Veganism, shall we?

 Veganism goes beyond food and extents to cosmetics, clothing, and even entertainment.
 Veganism can be said extreme and exclusive support of animal rights.

 Maintaining a vegan lifestyle depends on having a strong social network with the ones who support Veganism too.
 According to researchers, there are more practicing vegans than there are members of vegan organizations.
 Since it’s not based on legislation or identity politics, it’s not dependent on individual strength or collective identity.
 It’s mostly based on one’s everyday practices.
 Veganism is the only goal or tactic of the animal rights movement.
 The main goal of this movement is to create a better place for animals.